TrustEval/CoTrRank_Trust_Evaluation/README.md

 ## Ground Truth User Idx

 In the paper, we have detailed the method used to derive the ground truth user lists, which is provided in the 'GT_UserIDs.csv' file.
+Each value is the corresponding user idx defined for the Tas user set.

 # References
 If you use this data set for research, please cite our paper: